ecophysiology/ecophysiology.github.io/research/skin-breathing.md

     <div class="panel-text">
       <h2>Comparative approach: linking traits to evolution</h2>
       <p>
-        We use the <b>comparative (phylogenetic) method</b> to ask how skin structure and environment shape skin breathing across species.
-By combining trait data with evolutionary relationships, we can test whether changes in skin anatomy predict differences in oxygen uptake and dehydration risk.
+        We use the <b>comparative phylogenetic method</b> to ask how skin structure and environment shape skin breathing across species.
+By combining trait data with evolutionary relationships, we can test whether phenotype differences between species are driven by natural selection or shared ancestry.
       </p>

       <ul class="key-points">